ppy/osu-wiki/news/2023/2023-12-10-osu-world-cup-2023-concludes.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/83077CifykM" frameborder="0" allowfullscreen></iframe>
 </div>

-... was set by ::{ flag=KR }:: [worst hr player](https://osu.ppy.sh/users/14106450) during the Grand Finals of OWC 2023, and we're not just saying that ourselves!
-[LV.4 - Burning Star](https://osu.ppy.sh/beatmapsets/2095154#osu/4393036) mapped by [ktgster](https://osu.ppy.sh/users/53378) is an *unrelenting* cursor control stamina gauntlet requiring concentration unimaginable by anyone to not only achieve a **full combo** on, but that with **99% accuracy**.
+... was set by ::{ flag=KR }:: ::worst hr player::{ user-id=14106450 } during the Grand Finals of OWC 2023, and we're not just saying that ourselves!
+[LV.4 - Burning Star](https://osu.ppy.sh/beatmapsets/2095154#osu/4393036) mapped by ::ktgster::{ user-id=53378 } is an *unrelenting* cursor control stamina gauntlet requiring concentration unimaginable by anyone to not only achieve a **full combo** on, but that with **99% accuracy**.

 ### The hyeok squad